ismail0234/Subnautica-Below-Zero-Multiplayer/README.md

 	- [x] SpyPenguin
 - [x] PDA Beacons Synchronization
 - [x] Base Hull Strength Synchronization

-### How can I play this mod?

-You can download the beta version at [subnauticamultiplayer.com](subnauticamultiplayer.com).
-For your own safety, do not download from anywhere other than "subnauticamultiplayer.com".

 ### How can I report bugs in the mod?